 A single SEO landing page can take anything from 2-6 hours to write and upload to your website.

 The time it takes will largely depend on the length required to compete from an Search Engine Optimisation perspective, as identified by the SEO research (the research time will also be quoted).
-I would estimate a 500 word piece of content to take around 2 hours at £40-£50 per hour, or priced per page the cost will start from £80.
+I would estimate a 1000 word piece of content to take around 3 hours at £40-£50 per hour, or priced per page the cost will start from £80.
 SEO research will be charged additionally to this, so 1 hour SEO research too.

-For a fully researched, professionally written, and fully search optimised blog post you can expect to pay around £120 – £150 for a blog writer to produce a blog.
+For a fully researched, professionally written, and fully search optimised blog post, you can expect to pay around £120 – £150 for a blog writer to produce a blog.

-Blogging is a key part to any content marketing strategy.
-Here’s why blogging is so important for your business!
+Blogging is a key part to every successful digital marketing strategy.
+Here’s why blogging is so important for your business.

 How much should a product page cost to write?

 Whether you need an Ecommerce category or product page written up, they can be very cost effective.